Datatamer/terraform-aws-emr/modules/aws-emr-config/README.md

 # Resources Created
 This module creates:
-* A bucket object with the cluster's JSON configuration in the root directory S3 bucket

 If you are creating a static cluster, this module also creates:
 * A bucket object with a bash script to upload HBase/Hadoop configuration to S3
 * An EMR security configuration